-D. Multi-scan TLS Data Registration Results
+D. Multiscan TLS Data Registration Results

-The individual tree segmentation accuracy of the non-registered TLS data was more than 95% for all four scans (Table IV).
-After TIN matching, there were 11, 10 and 8 trees reserved to calculate the rotation matrix and translation vector for the coarse registration between the TLS data from scan position 1 and those from scan position 2-4, respectively.
-The standard deviation of residuals between tree locations after coarse registration between the TLS data from scan position 1 and those from scan position 2-4 was 0.161 m, 0.154 m and 0.157 m.
-The four TLS scans matched with each other very well after the fine registration (Fig. 9) and the standard deviation of residuals was 0.038 m, 0.050 m and 0.053 m, compared with a value of 0.013 m, 0.009 m and 0.011 m obtained by manual registration using the Riegl RiSCAN Pro software.
+The individual tree segmentation accuracy of the nonregistered TLS data was more than 95% for all four scans (see Table IV).
+After TIN matching, there were 11, 10, and 8 trees reserved to calculate the rotation matrix and translation vector for the coarse registration between the TLS data from scan position 1 and those from scan positions 2-4, respectively.
+The standard deviation of residuals between tree locations

+TABLE IV Accuracy Assessment for the Individual Tree Segmentation Results From the Multiscan TLS Data after coarse registration between the TLS data from scan position 1 and those from scan positions 2-4 was 0.161, 0.154, and 0.157 m.
+The four TLS scans matched with each other very well after the fine registration (see Fig. 9), and the standard deviation of residuals was 0.038, 0.050, and 0.053 m, compared with a value of 0.013, 0.009, and 0.011 m obtained by manual registration using Riegl RiSCAN Pro software.